Bamboooz/os.py/README.md

 operating system, and you don't have to change anything in import etc. - our library will automaticly detect your operating system and apply correct code for you.

+Required python pacakges to run pysil library are in the requirements.txt file.

 For gathering system information use:
 ```python